Cris-UniGraz/basic-rag-new/recomendations/Project_flow_description.md

 - **Performance Tracking**: Monitors cache effectiveness and chunk content quality
 - **Error Prevention**: Prevents LLM from receiving inadequate context due to missing content

-### 3. Query Generation and Enhancement (Unified)
+### **Fase 2: Query Generation and Enhancement** (rag_service.py:1304-1347)
-If no cache hit (exact or semantic with valid data), the system generates multiple query variations:
+If no cache hit (exact or semantic with valid data), the system generates multiple query variations using the async pipeline:

 #### 3.1 Unified Multi-Query Generation
 Using a single LLM call, the system generates: